inspec/inspec-k8s/docs-chef-io/content/inspec/resources/k8s_object.md

 ### have_label

-The `have_label` matcher verifies if the given key and value is present in the resource lables.
+The `have_label` matcher verifies if the specified key and value are present in the resource lables.

     it { should have_label('foo', 'bar') }

 ### have_annotation

-The `have_annotation` matcher verifies if the given key and value is present in the resource annotations.
+The `have_annotation` matcher verifies if the specified key and value are present in the resource annotations.

     it { should have_annotation('foo', 'bar') }